 > m=matrix(0, nrow=2,ncol=2) > m [,1] [,2] [1,] 0 0 [2,] 0 0 > colnames(m) NULL > colnames(m)=c('a','b') > colnames(m) “a” "b" > m a b [1,] 0 0 [2,] 0 0

 If you want to know by observing its effects whether an apparent function returns some massaged product of is argument, or whether it invokes a method of the argument the argument, well, check the manual.
-As a rule, the accessor functions operate on one object and return null, although so can, e.g., plotting functions.
+As a rule, the accessor functions operate on one object and return null which is a hint, although so can, e.g., plotting functions.

 No scalar types…